hencix/medical-text-classification/README.md

 ### Description

-This repository contains the code developed for my thesis titled "Comparative Analysis of Feature Representation methods and Machine Learning models for medical text classification".
-The project explores classifying medical abstracts into disease categories using various feature representation and classifier methods.
+This repository contains the code for my thesis titled "Comparative Analysis of Feature Representation methods and Machine Learning models for medical text classification".
+The project explored classifying medical abstracts into disease categories using various feature representation and classifier methods.

 ### References